catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

     server_id:
       value: {get_resource: server}

 Next, we need to set up a load balancer.
-The following yaml will create a loadbalancer, an autoscaling group and a health monitor.
+The code block below will create a loadbalancer, an autoscaling group and a health monitor.
 This script also communicates with the webserver yaml to spin up 2 ubuntu instances to simulate a webserver.
 After these are created we will attach an AODH Alarm.